- Officer trainee entrance exam (OTEE)

 You must meet the following vision and hearing standards:

 - Vision: corrected vision 6/9 in the better eye and 6/15 in the other eye.

 - Hearing: no more than a 25 decibel loss (in the better ear) at a range between 500–3000 hertz.

 The doctor's decision determines if you are able to undergo "use of force" training and perform the physical duties of a border services officer.
 Results are valid for one year.

 8. Secret security clearance

 Due to the enforcement role of the CBSA, and the sensitive nature of the work that border services officers do, candidates must be able to get a secret security clearance.
-It is important to us that we hire the right people and it is for that reason that the security clearance is the longest stage of the selection process.
+It is important to us that we hire the right people and it is for that reason that the security clearance is a significant stage of the selection process.
 In order to get a secret security clearance you must: